ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/_assignments-drafts/pa4.md

 **This assignment is open to collaboration.**

-This assignment will give you experience working with big-Ο/θ/Ω representations, practice matching them to implementations, and perform measurements of the runtime of different methods.
+This assignment will give you experience working with big-Ο/θ/Ω representations, practice matching them to implementations and perform measurements of the runtime of different methods.

 _This assignment is inspired by a combination of a lab in Swarthmore College's